refuliar/MEMS-PN/README.md

 ![图片1](https://github.com/refuliar/ImageBed/blob/main/MEMS-PN/MainInterface.png)

-On the left hand side, you can set the parameters of the system and carry out system stability analysis, calibration with low-order model transient simulation and phase noise extraction analysis.
+On the left hand side, you can set the parameters of the system and carry out system stability analysis, calibration with reduced-order model transient simulation and phase noise extraction analysis.

 On the right hand side, you can visualise the system structure and see the description of the parameters.